Key Takeaways

 For a deeper dive into the science, see the Wikipedia entry on digestive enzymes.

-If you're seeking additional immune support, explore our immune system support supplements for daily wellness.
+If you're seeking additional immune support, explore our immune system support supplements as part of your daily routine.

 Real Foods Rich in Natural Digestive Enzymes: Eat Your Enzymes Too

-Fresh pineapple contains bromelain, a protease enzyme that supports protein digestion, but only when eaten raw, as cooking destroys enzyme activity.
+Fresh pineapple contains bromelain, a protease enzyme that can help support protein digestion, but only when eaten raw, as cooking destroys enzyme activity.
 Similarly, papaya provides papain, another protein-digesting enzyme that's most active in semi-ripe to ripe fruit.
-These tropical fruits offer natural enzyme support alongside vitamins and antioxidants.
+These tropical fruits can provide natural enzymes alongside vitamins and antioxidants.

-Mango, kiwi, and fresh ginger provide multiple enzymes plus anti-inflammatory compounds, while honey, avocado, and bananas contribute lipase and amylase for fat and carbohydrate digestion.
-Fermented foods like miso, tempeh, and sauerkraut offer both natural enzymes and beneficial probiotics in one package.
+Mango, kiwi, and fresh ginger provide multiple enzymes plus compounds that support a healthy inflammatory response, while honey, avocado, and bananas contain lipase and amylase that help support fat and carbohydrate digestion.
+Fermented foods like miso, tempeh, and sauerkraut contain natural enzymes and probiotics in one package.

 - Pineapple: Bromelain (protease) - eat fresh in smoothies or as post-workout snacks